vihangmehta/line-finding/README.md

 **SPECTRUM SPECIFIC OPTIONS:**

 fw = change the fwhm guess in pixels

 t1, t2 = change transition wavelength between F115W and F150W (t1) and F150W and F200W (t2)

 m1, m2, or m3 = mask up to three discontinuous wavelength regions

 nodes = change the wavelengths for the continuum spline nodes

-addnodes = add wavelengths for the continuum spline nodes rmnodes = remove wavelengths from the continuum spline nodes shiftallnodes = SHIFT ALL nodes used for the continuum spline by some wavelength
+addnodes = add wavelengths for the continuum spline nodes

+rmnodes = remove wavelengths from the continuum spline nodes

+shiftallnodes = SHIFT ALL nodes used for the continuum spline by some wavelength

 bluecut = change the blue cutoff of the F115W grism

-redcut  = change the red cutoff of the F200W grism lincont = fit continuum as a line polycont = fit continuum as a higher-order polynomial splinecont = fit continuum as a spline (piecewise) polynomial grismr = use only Grism-R spectrum for line-fitting grismrcontam = use only Grism-R spectrum (with contamination) for line-fitting grismc = use only Grism-C spectrum for line-fitting grismccontam = use only Grism-C spectrum (with contamination) for line-fitting comb = Use combined spectrum (default) combcontam = Use combined spectrum with contamination
+redcut  = change the red cutoff of the F200W grism

+lincont = fit continuum as a line

+polycont = fit continuum as a higher-order polynomial

+splinecont = fit continuum as a spline (piecewise) polynomial

+grismr = use only Grism-R spectrum for line-fitting

+grismrcontam = use only Grism-R spectrum (with contamination) for line-fitting

+grismc = use only Grism-C spectrum for line-fitting

+grismccontam = use only Grism-C spectrum (with contamination) for line-fitting

+comb = Use combined spectrum (default)

+combcontam = Use combined spectrum with contamination

 **DS9 SPECIFIC OPTIONS:**

 lin = linear z-scale

-log = logarithmic
+log = logarithmic z-scale

-zs102 = z1,z2 comma-separated range for G102 zscale
+zs102 = z1,z2 comma-separated range for G102 z-scale

-zs141 = z1,z2 comma-separated range for G141 zscale
+zs141 = z1,z2 comma-separated range for G141 z-scale

 dc = recenter direct images

 reload = reload direct images

 dr = reload direct image reg files

 **SOFTWARE SPECIFIC OPTIONS:**